ibrahimWassouf/studyGale/_drafts/keeping-motivation.md

 lecture.
 Just answer them, it doesn't have to be correct or even close, it just has to be a genuine effort.
 Profs often take note of the students that are taking part in lecture, because they'll assume that they're genuinely trying when they need help during office hours.
+If you seriously can't fathom speaking up in class, sitting consistently in the front of the class will work as well.
 Also, this means that they'll drop hints throughout the semester to reward students for actually taking the time to come to class.
 This can be anything from what's coming on the assessments, unique ways to think about a problem and deriving a solution, and additional resources that you may not have come across otherwise.

-There is one thing that is not talked about, but I truly believe exists and that's student comradery.
+There is one thing that is not talked about, but I truly believe exists, and that's student comradery.
 Going to class on a regular schedule means that you're seeing the same faces regularly.
 Even if you never speak to each other you are becoming aware of each other's existence.
 If you